 MATERIALS: students are required to bring a USB memory stick with at least 8GB of memory space to all class meetings!!
-Students will also need a pencil or pen and paper at each class meeting for note taking.

 Description of Grading Criteria and Assessment of Assignments

 FOR SDA Assignments: Grades will be assigned according to the above criteria.
 Students can check their progress at any time by scheduling an appointment with the instructors during office hours.